 Note 1: Clinical grade must not be blank.

 Note 2: Assign the highest grade from the primary tumor assessed during the clinical time frame.

+Per clarification from the CAP Cancer Committee based on the CAP Protocol, the following histologies must be assigned a G3 (code 3): Serous, clear cell, carcinosarcomas, and mixed mesodermal tumors (Mullerian) are high risk (high grade)

+In cases where there are multiple tumors abstracted as one primary with different grades, code the highest grade

 Note 3: G3 includes anaplastic.

 Note 4: Code 9 when